 - The ‘trustee’ – the person, or people, who manage the trust.
 This can be professional people such as a solicitor or an accountant or a ‘lay person’ such as a close friend or family member, or a mixture of both.

 - The ‘beneficiary’ – the person or people who benefit from the trust.

 Our specialist team can advise you fully on the type of trust most appropriate to your needs, draft the trust deeds and ensure the correct execution of the trust.
-In addition our team liaise closely with tax specialists so can ensure that you obtain the right advice as to the tax implications for your trust.
+In addition, our team liaise closely with tax specialists to make sure that you’re given the best advice on the tax implications for your trust.